-Best Touch ID apps for the 2016 MacBook Pro with Touch Bar
+Best Touch ID apps for the MacBook Pro with Touch Bar

-Unfortunately, app support for Touch ID is very limited.
-I haven't even found a single finance app that offers Touch ID support, and that seems like a no-brainer.
-I've only found a handful of apps with Touch ID on the Mac — that is, apps that allow you to use your fingerprint to lock and unlock either content in an app or the app itself.
-Below are the best of what's currently available.
-If you have a favorite Mac app that supports Touch ID on the 2016 MacBook Pro, please let us know in the comments.
+Unfortunately, I've only found a handful of apps with Touch ID on the Mac — that is, apps that allow you to use your fingerprint to lock and unlock either content in an app or the app itself.
+Below are the best.
+If you have a favorite Mac app that supports Touch ID on the MacBook Pro, please let me know in the comments.

 Apple's iWork suite